top of page

 About

-As a performer, Matthew Dean is a versatile tenor and countertenor regarded for his “ringing sound, cantorial fluency, and elegance” in early music and “stellar” advocacy of new music.
+As a performer of early music, Matthew Dean is a versatile tenor and countertenor regarded for his “ringing sound, cantorial fluency, and elegance.”
+In new music idioms he has been cited for his "stellar" vocal advocacy and commissioning of new choral works.
 Based in Chicago, he is a regular member of The Newberry Consort, Transept, Bella Voce and The Oriana Singers.
-With the Rockefeller Chapel Choir and Grace Lutheran Vespers Series he has performed as Evangelist in the Bach Passions and soloist in cantatas and oratorios from the Baroque to the present.
+With the Rockefeller Chapel Choir and Grace Lutheran Vespers he has performed as Evangelist in the Bach Passions and soloist in cantatas and oratorios from the Baroque to the present.

 Matthew Dean web_edited.jpg